szieke/embLua/README.md

 ### luaProjectConfig.h
-This file is used to config  embLua (an example can be found under embLua/examples/MSP430F6747A_FreeRTOS/luaProject).
+This file is used to configure embLua (an example can be found under embLua/examples/MSP430F6747A_FreeRTOS/luaProject).

 #### Memory management
 embLua can be configured to use the build in memory management functions (embLua/lua/helper/luaHeap.c) or to use project specific memory functions.
 To configure the memory management following defines are used: